WebAssembly/stack-switching/proposals/stack-switching/Explainer.md

 In other words, the return type of tag types is allowed to be non-empty.

+We also introduce tag uses, which can be either tag indices or tag addresses:

+- `taguse ::= tagidx | tagaddr`

 ### Instructions

 The new instructions and their validation rules are as follows.
 To simplify the presentation, we write this: